Nursing (543)

 543-113 - Nursing Complex Health Alterations II

-Prepares students to expand knowledge and skills from previous courses in caring for clients across the lifespan with alterations in the immune, neurosensory, musculoskeletal, gastrointestinal, hepatobiliary, renal/urinary and reproductive systems.
-Focuses on management of care for clients with high-risk perinatal conditions, high-risk newborns and the ill child.
-Synthesis and application of previously learned concepts will be evident in the management of clients with critical/life-threatening situations.
+Complex Health Alterations II prepares the learner to provide and evaluate care for patients across the lifespan with alterations in the immune, neuro-sensory, musculoskeletal, gastrointestinal, hepatobiliary, renal/urinary, reproductive systems and shock, burns and trauma.
+The learner will also focus on management of care for patients with high-risk perinatal conditions and high-risk newborns.
 (Prerequisites: 543-109 Nursing: Complex Health Alterations 1; 543-110 Nursing: Mental Health and Community Concepts; 543-111 Nursing: Intermediate Clinical Practice; 543-112 Nursing Advanced Skills; 806-197 Microbiology.
 Concurrent enrollment in 543-115 Nursing Advanced Clinical Practice)

 3 Credit hours